lovell/libimagequant/README.md

 ## Changes

 * Supports building and cross-compiling via [meson](https://mesonbuild.com/)
-* Supports multi-threading when using gcc version 9 or later
 * Adds a facade for the `liq_image_quantize` function
 * Increases default speed to `5`